 Mashed potatoes are the ultimate comfort food if you ask this family!
-And, Instant Pot mashed potatoes are done in just 15 minutes.
+And, mashed potatoes, Instant Pot style are done in just 15 minutes.
 No more waiting for potatoes to come to a boil and spit water all over your stovetop.

-These pressure cooker mashed potatoes are a game changer.
+These Instant Pot mashed potatoes are a game changer.
 Game-changer I tell you!
 Need more Instant Pot ideas?
 See all of my Instant Pot recipes here.

 Hey, hey!
 I’m back with another Instant Pot recipe.
 Ya’ll, I got my Instant Pot in November and then we moved, and then, Christmas, and then, my mom got sick, and then, and then … and then … you know, life.
 BUT, that has not stopped me getting to know this beast of a machine and finding my way with it.
 I’ve learned to make some really awesome concoctions, all of which I am going to be sharing on my Instant Pot recipes page here (yay!)